TakiShiwa/donate-with-upi/README.md

 You can seamlessly use these buttons without having to clone the repository.
 Just follow the steps below to add them to your projects:

-1. **Choose a Button:** Browse the `buttons` directory to explore the different UPI donation button designs available.
+1. **Choose a Button:** Browse the `button` directory to explore the different UPI donation button designs available.
 Each button has its own folder containing both SVG and PNG versions.

 2. **Copy the Image URL:** Right-click on the button image you want to use and select "Copy Image Address" or "Copy Image URL," depending on your browser.